 - What is the average cost of housing in Playa Jaco?

-- Should I buy or rent a home in Playa Jaco?
+- How do I meet people in Playa Jaco?

 - What should I pack when moving to Playa Jaco?

-- What are healthcare services like in Playa Jaco?
+- What is the social scene like in Playa Jaco?

 - Is the cost of living in Playa Jaco high?